-- Ambulatory level of service: an ambulatory member is able to move and pivot without assistance.
-The term may also reference a member in a manual wheelchair who can transfer without assistance. - Wheelchair level of service: a member who uses an electric or manual wheelchair who cannot transfer independently.
+- Ambulatory level of service: An ambulatory member is able to move and pivot without assistance. - Wheelchair level of service: A member who uses an electric or manual wheelchair who cannot transfer independently.

-Participating Common Carrier/Individual Volunteer Providers: A provider of non-medical, non-ambulance transportation of Medicaid members.
-Such services may include; public railways, buses, cabs, airlines; or other firms, corporations, and entities who are certified pursuant to the regulations as established by the Public Service Commission and DHHR; and individual volunteers; all as defined herein
+Participating Common Carrier/Individual Volunteer Providers: A provider of non-medical, nonambulance transportation of Medicaid members.
+Such services may include public railways, buses, cabs, airline; or other firms, corporations, and entities who are certified pursuant to the regulations as established by the Public Service Commission and the DHHR; and individual volunteers; all as defined herein.

-Participating Ground Ambulance Provider: A provider of ground medical transportation services that has been granted certification, as defined herein, by the Office of Emergency Medical Services (OEMS) and Department of Health & Human Resources (DHHR) for the provision of medical transportation of Medicaid patients and who elects to participate in and seeks reimbursement from DHHR Bureau for Medical Services, pursuant to the regulations herein
+Participating Ground Ambulance Provider: A provider of ground medical transportation services that has been granted certification, as defined herein, by the OEMS and DHHR for the provision of medical transportation of Medicaid members and who elects to participate in and seeks reimbursement from DHHR's BMS, pursuant to the regulations herein.
+Levels of ground medical transportation include ALS, BLS, and SMPMT as defined herein.